AriaFallah/mobx-store/README.md

 store.chain(result, [filter((x) => x.id < 100), take(2), map((v) => toUpper(v.name))])
 ```

-#### Registering reactions to state change
+#### Scheduling reactions to state change

-Reacting to state changes is done through the `register` API.
+Reacting to state changes is done through the `schedule` API.
 You pass one to many arrays to the function.
 The first element of the array is your function, and the following elements are the arguments of your array.

 For example mobx-store comes with an adapter for reading and writing to localstorage.